-Section 34 makes clear that if the spouses have partitioned or reclassified their community property or waived rights under the act, the UCPDDA no longer applies to that property, as the spouses themselves have ended the community property classification of the property and mutually allocated to each other separate property interests that were previously held as community.
-It also Section 4 provides the required form for a partition, reclassification, or waiver, as the laws of a state adopting this act are not likely to provide rules outside of the act for such matters.
+Section 3 also makes clear that if the spouses have partitioned or reclassified their community property or waived rights under the act, the UCPDDA no longer applies to that property, as the spouses themselves have ended the community property classification of the property and mutually allocated to each other separate property interests that were previously held as community.

+Section 4 provides the required form for a partition, reclassification, or waiver, as the laws of a state adopting this act are not likely to provide rules outside of the act for such matters.

 Section 5 assists courts and the parties in evidentiary matters of proof in applying the UCPDDA.
 Specifically, even if two spouses are married under a community regime in a community property state, they may still acquire separate property that is owned individually and is not part of their community regime.
 Traditional "opt out" community property states generally impose a presumption that all property acquired by either spouse during the existence of their community is presumed to be community, unless a spouse can demonstrate to the contrary.
 Section 5 adopts the same type of rebuttable presumption, such that a party asserting the applicability of the act would need to prove only that the property was acquired while domiciled in a community property jurisdiction under a community property regime.
 It was thought that any other rule might make proof of application of the act too difficult, given the passage of time, the absence of records, and the fading of memories between the time when the property was originally acquired and the time of death of the decedent.
-The very same presumption is applicable in an "opt in" community property states, provided it is additionally shown that the spouses opted into the community regime while domiciled in that state.